USPublicServant/Public-Worker/README.md

 # Public-Worker
-Yelp for Politicians
+Yelp for Politicians.
+Spread this.
-This is a public project. does not and will not belong to anybody.
+This is a public project does not and will not belong to anybody.
 This is the US version of the project.
 High concept Steps:
 1 Get a .org website for the project